halkyonio/tce/README.md

   - FluxCD,
   - Harbor

-Execute this [script](scripts/install.sh) where you will first set the following variables:
+Execute this `install.sh` where you will first set the following variables:

 - **REMOTE_HOME_DIR**: home directory where files will be installed within the remote VM
 - **VM_IP**: IP address of the VM where the cluster is running